-We've put together a few examples of Tessitura automated campaigns.
-Visit these support posts to learn more!
+We’ve put together a few examples of Tessitura automated campaigns.
+Visit these articles to learn more

 - Welcome emails

 - Performance reminder emails